-Unless you know that you don't get seasick, chances are that you will get seasick if we find big waves at some point during the trip.
+Unless you know that you don't get seasick, chances are that you can get seasick if we find big waves at some point during the trip.

-If that happens, it doesn't necessarily mean that you won't be able to enjoy the trip.
+If you happen to get seasick, it doesn't necessarily mean that you won't be able to enjoy the trip.
 It has happened to many of the people that have sailed with us, and most of them were able to enjoy.
 Here are some things to keep in mind:

-- Even if you get seasick and the weather doesn't improve, most people get used to the ship's rocking in 2 days.
+- For longer trips (levels 4 and up): Even if you get seasick and the weather doesn't improve, most people get used to the ship's rocking in 2 days.
 So it's rare that you'd be seasick during an entire trip.

 If you get seasick, you can take the sensation as a challenge to train your resilience and your emotional intelligence: Can you remain positive and enjoy the experience while enduring the horrible way how seasickness makes you feel?
 How is that situation similar to other moments in life?
 You can talk with your shipmates about it.

 For trips in levels 1, 2 and 3, see in the trip's description if any food/drinks are included.
 You can in any case bring your own food (of course, taking care of not dropping any rubbish), but we ask you not to bring drinks apart from water (if you want to get drink on board, please contribute with our charity and buy it on board).